 Spotify Squad framework — Part I

 I watched this video about the Spotify Engineering culture last year and BOOM, my mind just exploded.
 Don’t forget to also read the part II here.
 I felt completely in love with Spotify and its culture.
 The video explains the Spotify Product Development, the release methodology and the frameworks they use.
-They’re a 100% Agile company that started with the Scrum framework, but as their teams were growing, they noticed some things on the Scrum framework that wasn’t working well for them.
+They’re a 100% Agile company that started with the Scrum framework, but as their teams were growing, they noticed some things on the Scrum framework that weren’t working well for them.
 So, they decided to break some Scrum roles, artifacts and events.
 According to the video, these things were getting in the way, so they decided to make the Scrum roles, artifacts and events optional.

 “Rules are a good start, then break them”